Mini Cheese Balls (Cute, Fun, Easy!)

 Everyone enjoys a good cheese ball, and this recipe simply miniaturizes that concept.
 After all, who doesn't love cute, bite-sized party food?

-Skewering your cheese ball bites with pretzels makes these little gems easy to serve and eat.
+Skewering your Mini Cheese Balls with pretzels makes these little gems effortless to serve and eat.

-Furthermore, you can always customize the flavors to your liking.
+Furthermore, you can choose to customize the flavors to your liking!

 Ingredients